DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

-# Build a Networking with a Cisco Switch by a console cable for beginners
+# Networking Building with a Cisco Switch by a console cable for beginners

 ## Objective
 To reset the configuration of the switch without administrative privileges.